AndyLi23/2D-Physics/README.md

 # 2D-Physics
-simple 2d physics engine using pygame
+simple 2d physics (with circles for now) using pygame